insight-platform/Savant/docs/source/savant_101/12_video_processing.rst

       ...
       batch_size: 1

-Set the batch size equal to the maximum expected number of simultaneously processed streams.
+Typically you may set ``batch_size`` equal to the maximum expected number of simultaneously processed streams.
+Find out more on :doc:`/advanced_topics/0_batching` in the advanced topics.

 Processing
 ----------